Southclaws/ScavengeSurvive/scriptfiles-folder-structure-and-readmes/SSS/Player/readme.txt

 This also speeds up the reading/writing process, as an integer variable will not need to be converted to a string and vice versa.

+The files in this folder contain player character data (not inventory/bag data) This includes values such as health, armour, food, stance or held/holstered weapons.